automagica/automagica/README.md

 ![](https://automagica.com/wp-content/uploads/2020/06/logo.png)
 # Automagica - Open Source Robotic Process Automation [![Downloads](https://pepy.tech/badge/automagica/month)](https://pepy.tech/project/automagica/month)
 Automagica is an open source automation suite for fully automating tedious, manual tasks on any screen.
-Our vision is that humans should have to do a robot's job.
-Our mission is to make these automation tools as accessible as possible to empower people to automate (almost) anything.
+Our vision is that __people should not be doing a robot's job__.
+Our mission is to make these automation tools as accessible as possible to empower everyone to automate (almost) anything.

 _Let bots handle the clicks so people can handle the business._